Bimatoprost for Glaucoma Treatment

 It has been well documented that bimatoprost and several topical prostaglandin analogues sustainably and effectively reduce IOP and are used as a standard first-line treatment of open-angle glaucoma.
 This is achieved primarily through enhancing aqueous through the uveoscleral pathway.
 It is shown that lowering IOP in glaucoma and ocular hypertension patients may reduce the risk of disease progression.

-Applying bimatoprost ophthalmic solution of open-angle glaucoma
+Applying bimatoprost ophthalmic solution for open-angle glaucoma

 Side effects